- Immigration Status

-* Dependents are not charged but proof of payment by the primary visa holder (F-1) is required for applications using I-20s dated on or after September 1, 2004.
+* Dependents are not charged but proof of payment by the primary visa holder (J-1) is required for applications using DS-2019s dated on or after September 1, 2004.

-- F-1 Students beginning new programs with immigration documents (I-20 forms) issued on or after September 1, 2004, will be required to pay the fee before applying for a visa.
+- J-1 Students beginning new programs with immigration documents (DS-2019s) issued on or after September 1, 2004, will be required to pay the fee before applying for a visa.

-- Non-immigrants already in the United States who want to change to F-1 status, will have to pay the fee before applying for a change of status.
+- Non-immigrants already in the United States who want to change to J-1 status will have to pay the fee before applying for a change of status.

 - Canadian citizens must pay the fee before traveling to the US as it will not be possible to pay the fee at the port of entry.

-- F-1 students in lawful status transferring between schools in the US.
+- J-1 students in lawful status transferring between schools in the US.

 To pay the SEVIS fee, follow these steps:

-- Contact your local US Consulate or Embassy to inquire about specific requirements for obtaining an F-1 student visa in your home country.
+- Contact your local US Consulate or Embassy to inquire about specific requirements for obtaining a J-1 student visa in your home country.
 A list of Consulates and Embassies can be found at the US Embassy Website.

-- As soon as you receive Form I-20 from Indiana University, follow the US Embassy/Consulate’s instructions to schedule an interview for your F-1 student visa and pay your SEVIS fee.
+- As soon as you receive a DS-2019 from Indiana University, follow the US Embassy/Consulate’s instructions to schedule an interview for your J-1 student visa and pay your SEVIS fee (see below).
 Apply for your student visa as far in advance as possible.

 Online Payment of the SEVIS Fee:

-- Complete Form I-901 online (be sure to insert your name exactly as it appears on your I-20) and supply the necessary MasterCard, Visa or American Express credit card information.
+- Follow the instructions carefully (be sure to insert your name exactly as it appears on your DS-2019) and supply the necessary MasterCard, Visa or American Express credit card information.

 - Print a copy of the online receipt.

-- We suggest that you keep a copy of your receipt with your other important immigration documents.
+- We suggest that you make a copy of your receipt, and keep it with your other important immigration documents.

 Note: On-line payment is the easiest and fastest method by which to pay the SEVIS fee.
 Be sure to print your receipt!

-Note: An F-1 student with a country of citizenship or country of birth of Cameroon, Ghana, Kenya, Nigeria or Gambia must pay by money order, Western Union Quick Pay or certified check drawn from a U.S. bank - see below.
+Note: A J-1 student with a country of citizenship or country of birth of Cameroon, Ghana, Kenya, Nigeria or Gambia must pay by money order, Western Union Quick Pay or certified check drawn from a U.S. bank - see below.

 Paying the SEVIS Fee by Mail:

 - Complete Form I-901.
-Be sure to write your name exactly as it appears on your I-20 form.
+Be sure to write your name exactly as it appears on your DS-2019 form.

 - Mail the completed Form I-901 and payment to the address indicated on Form I-901.